-There is a lot of plant material leftover after making marijuana butter and cannabis oil.
-I hate to waste it. is there anything that can be done with it?
+What can I do with leftovers after making cannabutter or cannaoil?
+There is a lot of plant material leftover after making marijuana infusions.
+I hate to waste it.
+Are there uses for plant leftovers after making infusions?

-If you happen to be a gardener with a compost pile, you can rinse it well and throw it on the pile, but otherwise, there really is not a lot of useful things to do with it.
+If you happen to be a gardener with a compost pile, you can rinse it well and leftover cannabis on the compost pile.

 However, I can tell you one thing to NEVER do with the your marijuana plant leftovers, and that is to put them down the garbage disposal!
 I learned this the hard way!